sjhoeksma/docs4it/README.md

+---
+layout: page
+title: ReadMe
+description: The ReadMe of CloudDocs.
+permalink: /readme/
+mermaid: true
+---

-# Getting Started
+# Read Me

+Read this document if you want to use CloudDocs for your own or want to contribute.

 ## Prerequisites

-To install this theme, jekyll is required to be installed on your system.
+To install this theme, jekyll is required to be installed on your system or you have to clone this project on [GitHub](https://pages.github.com/).
 Head over to the [docs](https://jekyllrb.com/docs/installation/) and install the four requirements (Ruby, RubyGems, Node.js and Python 2.7).
 If you're on a Mac system, it's likely the only package you'll need to install is Node.js

 Once you've installed the requirements, run this command in your terminal: